 125-4.1 Requirements for all Excavation: Excavate foundation pits to permit the placing of the full widths and lengths of footings shown in the Plans, with full horizontal beds.
 Do not round or undercut corners or edges of footings.
 Perform all excavation to foundation materials, satisfactory to the Engineer, regardless of the elevation shown in the Plans.
+Remove rock, boulders or other hard lumpy or unyielding material to a depth of 12 inches below the bottom of pipes and box culverts elevations.
+Remove muck or other soft material to the depth indicated in the Plans or as directed by the Engineer.
 Perform all excavation in stream beds to a depth at least 4 feet below the permanent bed of the stream, unless a firm footing can be established on solid rock before such depth is reached, and excavate to such additional depth as may be necessary to eliminate any danger of undermining.
 Wherever rock bottom is secured, excavate in such manner as to allow the solid rock to be exposed and prepared in horizontal beds for receiving the masonry.
 Remove all loose and disintegrated rock or thin strata.
-Have the Engineer inspect and approve all foundation excavations prior to placing masonry.
+Have the Engineer inspect and approve all foundation excavations prior to placing any structure or masonry concrete.